Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: Introduction

 We point out that some authors have a different sign convention here.
 Our convention comes from the fact that a circle evaluates to $-[2]$ instead of to $[2]$, see~\eqref{eq-circle1}.

 However, working with such projectors in the Karoubi envelope quickly becomes cumbersome and computationally unmanageable due to their recursive definition.
-In this article, we provide a new, alternative diagrammatic description of the \textit{entire} category $\Repp$ of finite dimensional quantum $\slnn{2}$-modules.
+In this article, we provide a new, alternative diagrammatic description of the \textit{entire} category $\Repp$ of finite-dimensional quantum $\slnn{2}$-modules.